Tdhtdhtdhtdhtdh: Sound Effects!

 And the thing is, so there's this live orchestra playing along with this, and there's no retakes.

 You did this whole movie in one take because it was being recorded directly to that Vitaphone record, right?
+So it went out with the film.

 Like that was it.
-So this orchestra is playing and he's making these sound effects as it's happening on screen.
+So this orchestra is playing, and he's making these sound effects as it's happening on screen.

 It's just mind-boggling what he was doing.
 And he got really good at it.

-Apparently, he could do a reel of film, which I saw 10 minutes.
-I think it probably varies a little bit, but somewhere around there, let's say 10 minutes of film,
+I think it probably varies a little bit, but somewhere around there, let's say 10 minutes of film, several scenes, he could do the sound effects live in one take.

 Yeah.